Harshupadhyay2026/Summer_Assignment_25116CN340/README.md

-Day 3 has been uploaded successfully
+Day 6 has been uploaded successfully
-Learnt basic structure of loops and execution of basic program like prime number range,gcd
-Most time taken: To find gcd number leasttime taken : to find whether number is prime or not.
+Least time taken to solve : To convert decimal to binary most time taken to solve : To set bits in a number